pivotal-cf/docs-pks/view-cluster-list.hbs.md

 ---
 title: Viewing Cluster Lists
-owner: TKGI

 ---

 This topic describes how to use the VMware Tanzu Kubernetes Grid Integrated Edition Command Line Interface (TKGI CLI) to view a list of deployed TKGI Kubernetes clusters.

 1. {{> login-api }}

 1. Run the following command to view the list of deployed clusters, including cluster names and status:

     ```
     tkgi clusters
     ```

     For example:

     ```console
     $ tkgi clusters